mytbk/firmware_notes/machines/2760p/2760p-coreboot.rst

 0x60000.
 Fortunately, it's enough to contain a CBFS with SeaBIOS payload.

+UPDATE(2017-01-28): it seems that CBFS size can be enlarge to 0x66000, but I'll try it with factory firmware.

 EHCI is also a problem.
 Thank phcoder for pointing out the *USBDEBUG_HCD_INDEX* thing in the autoport document.
 I've tried using EHCI debug port in Linux, and know I should use dbgp1, whose PCI